Policymakers ramp up support as coronavirus shreds markets

 Ireland will shut schools, universities and childcare facilities until March 29 and restrict mass gatherings.

-Some matches in European soccer’s elite Champions League were postponed, the Australian Grand Prix was cancelled, and in U.S. sports the National Basketball Association and National Hockey League seasons were suspended and Major League Baseball delayed its season.
-U.S. college basketball’s “March Madness” tournament was cancelled.
+Some matches in European soccer’s elite Champions League were postponed, the Australian Grand Prix was canceled, and in U.S. sports the National Basketball Association and National Hockey League seasons were suspended and Major League Baseball delayed its season.
+U.S. college basketball’s “March Madness” tournament was canceled.

 Several Latin American countries stepped up measures to slow the spread of the coronavirus, halting flights to and from Europe, banning public gatherings and closing schools.